Knight at the Movies Archives

 link to Dylan isn’t clear it’s a beautifully filmed sequence that feels right.

-I’m Not There takes some getting used to and audiences steeped in traditional Hollywood structure are
+The jigsaw puzzle approach of I’m Not There takes some getting used to and audiences steeped in traditional Hollywood structure are

 going to probably find this non-linear film that leaves the moorings of traditional bio-pics far behind tough going.
 Plus, not all the